All workshops are now online via Zoom, and can be booked here. (Simply choose the date of the workshop you are interested in on the booking page.)

 The Sivananda practice is a set sequence of hatha yoga (meaning we practice the same poses in the same order each time).
 We start in savasana, then practice two breathing exercises, sun salutations, and 12 different asanas followed by a long guided relaxation.
 The focus is on moving with awareness and breathing deeply.
 This practice aims to stretch and strengthen, moving the spine in all directions as well as moving the different energies in the body so that you feel balanced by the end – both energised and calm.

 Practicing a set sequence can be really rewarding as it helps you see changes in your body and practice since you last did the sequence and practiced particular poses.

-Read a blog I wrote for Santosa on the Sivananda practice here.
+Below is a speeded up video of the whole sequence so that you can see what it involves.
+And here’s a blog I wrote for Santosa on the Sivananda practice here.

 If you have any questions about any of these workshops I’ll be happy to hear from you.
 Please email me on firstname.lastname@example.org